destel/rill/README.md

 ## Goals

 - **Make common tasks easier.**
-Rill provides a cleaner way of solving common concurrency problems, such as processing slices and channels, calling APIs, or making DB queries in parallel.
+Rill provides a cleaner and safer way of solving common concurrency problems, such as parallel job execution or real-time event processing.
-It removes boilerplate and abstracts away the complexities of goroutine orchestration and error handling.
+It removes boilerplate and abstracts away the complexities of goroutine, channel, and error management.
 At the same time, developers retain full control over the concurrency level of all operations.

 - **Make concurrent code composable and clean.**
 Most functions in the library take Go channels as inputs and return new, transformed channels as outputs.
 This allows them to be chained in various ways to build reusable pipelines from simpler parts, similar to Unix pipes.
-As a result, concurrent tasks become clear sequences of reusable operations.
+As a result, concurrent programs become clear sequences of reusable operations.

 - **Centralize error handling.**
-Errors are automatically propagated through the pipeline and can be handled in a single place at the end.
+Errors are automatically propagated through a pipeline and can be handled in a single place at the end.
-For more complex scenarios, Rill also provides tools to intercept and handle errors at any point in the pipeline.
+For more complex scenarios, Rill also provides tools to intercept and handle errors at any point in a pipeline.

 - **Simplify stream processing.**
 Thanks to Go channels, built-in functions can handle potentially infinite streams, processing items as they arrive.
-This makes Rill a convenient tool for real-time data processing, handling large datasets that don't fit in memory, or building responsive data pipelines.
+This makes Rill a convenient tool for real-time processing or handling large datasets that don't fit in memory.

 - **Provide solutions for advanced tasks.**
 Beyond basic operations, the library includes ready-to-use functions for batching, ordered fan-in, map-reduce, stream splitting, merging, and more.
-Pipelines, while usually linear, can have any topology forming a directed acyclic graph (DAG).
+Pipelines, while usually linear, can have any cycle-free topology (DAG).

 - **Support custom extensions.**
 Since Rill operates on standard Go channels, it's easy to write custom functions compatible with the library.